gforghieri/Harvard-CS50/pset1/README.md

 # [Problem Set 1: C](https://docs.cs50.net/2018/x/psets/1/pset1.html)

 ### Objectives
-- Get comfortable with Linux.
+- Get comfortable with the CS50 Linux based IDE.
-- Start thinking more carefully.
+- Solve problems in C.
-- Solve some problems in C.
+- Learn to use GitHub.

 ### Projects
 - Implement **mario.c**, a program that prints Mario's half-pyramid of hashes of user-inputted height.